To make your experience with the Craft Fair more enjoyable a map, program and schedule of events will be provided closer to the event.

 The entry fee covers admission to all venues and unlimited use of free bus between venues.

-Tickets may be purchased at any one of the gates during the event, or tickets can be pre-purchased online, at a discount by clicking here.
+Tickets may be purchased at any one of the gates during the event, or tickets can be pre-purchased online, at a discount for day tickets, by clicking here.

 There is also a group discount, for groups of 10 or more, which must be booked online.